Myths, Truths, and FAQs about Bankruptcy

 There are many reasons why people file for bankruptcy relief: unemployment, large medical debts, over-extended credit, divorce, foreclosure, repossession retirement, disability, and taxes are among the more common reasons.

-The most widespread myth about bankruptcy is that it ruins your credit.
-Very quickly after you receive your discharge in a Chapter 7, your credit will jump back up.
+The most widespread myth about bankruptcy is that it ruins your credit for 10 years.
+Very quickly after you receive your discharge in a Chapter 7 or sometimes even during the case, your credit will jump back up.
 Generally, if you make wise decisions, your credit can be excellent within 2 years.
 However, the bankruptcy will show up on your credit report for 10 years.
+If you are filing a Chapter 13, you will likely see your credit score go up during the case.

 WHAT IS THE DIFFERENCE BETWEEN CHAPTER 7 AND CHAPTER 13?
 ARE THERE OTHER CHAPTERS?

-A chapter 7 bankruptcy, also called a straight bankruptcy, is the chapter in which most debts can be discharged without payment.
-Individual debtors are allowed to “exempt” certain of their assets, meaning that they can keep them through a bankruptcy and the assets will not be used to pay creditors.
+Chapter 7 bankruptcy is the chapter in which most debts can be discharged without payment.
+Individual debtors are allowed to “exempt” certain of their assets, meaning that they can keep them and the assets will not be used to pay creditors.

 Chapter 13 bankruptcy is appropriate for people who have fallen behind in mortgage, car, or other secured debt payments and need to get them caught up, who have substantial tax debt, have property that they would lost in a Chapter 7 case, or simply have household income too high to qualify for Chapter 7.
 A Chapter 13 Plan would require a payment plan lasting three to five year, but the Debtors can bring the secured debt payments current, pay off tax debt which would otherwise be non-dischargeable at a reduced cost and keep the property which they would lose if they had filed a Chapter 7 case.